ooni/ooni.org/content/nettest/http-invalid-request-line.md

 ---
-title: "HTTP invalid request line"
+title: "HTTP Invalid Request Line"
 short_description: "This test tries to detect the presence of network components (“middle box”) which could be responsible for censorship and/or traffic manipulation."
 groups: ["boxes"]
 ---

-# HTTP invalid request line
+# HTTP Invalid Request Line

 This test tries to detect the presence of network components (“middle box”) which could be responsible for censorship and/or traffic manipulation.